imagitama/phasmophobia-site/index.md

+---
+title: A guide to the popular VR horror game Phasmophobia
+---

 # What is this game?

 Phasmophobia is a VR (and non-VR) horror game in which up to 4 players enter a building haunted by a ghost and try to determine what ghost it is using evidence without getting killed.